The major is a part of the Department of Geology and Environmental Science, an academic unit within the College of Science and Mathematics.

 New Freshmen and Transfer Students

-Declare the geology and environmental science major when you register for orientation.
+Students should declare the Geology and Environmental Science major when they register for orientation.

 Currently Enrolled Major Changers